 docling |

-Structured extraction — tables as CSV, figures as PNG, Markdown/HTML/JSON | ConversionResult |
+Structured extraction, tables as CSV, figures as PNG, Markdown/HTML/JSON | ConversionResult |

 What You Built

-This lesson covered the complete document loading layer of a RAG or document-processing pipeline:
+In this lesson, we built the complete document loading layer of a RAG or document-processing pipeline:

-- PDF loaders — load one PDF or an entire folder, count tokens with
+- PDF loaders: load one PDF or an entire folder, count tokens with

-tiktoken, and wire to Q&A, summarization, and report chains - Webpage loaders — scrape multiple URLs asynchronously, clean raw text with regex, chunk for large contexts, and summarize market news per chunk
+tiktoken, and wire to Q&A, summarization, and report chains - Webpage loaders: scrape multiple URLs asynchronously, clean raw text with regex, chunk for large contexts, and summarize market news per chunk

-- Office loaders — extract slide text for speaker scripts (PPTX), query tabular data in natural language (XLSX), and generate personalized emails from job descriptions (DOCX)
+- Office loaders: extract slide text for speaker scripts (PPTX), query tabular data in natural language (XLSX), and generate personalized emails from job descriptions (DOCX)

-- MarkitDown — Microsoft's single-function converter that turns any file type into clean Markdown, including YouTube video metadata
+- MarkitDown: Microsoft's single-function converter that turns any file type into clean Markdown, including YouTube video metadata

-- Docling — IBM's ML-powered extractor that produces structured Markdown, HTML, per-table CSVs, and per-figure PNGs from complex PDFs
+- Docling: IBM's ML-powered extractor that produces structured Markdown, HTML, per-table CSVs, and per-figure PNGs from complex PDFs